Sardinian beer is fabulous. To me, beer is the perfect pairing with pizza, but many love having beer with traditional Sardinian food, too.

 - Ichnusa non filtrata – an unfiltered beer and my personal favorite;

-- Ichnusa cruda – and a raw beer.
+- Ichnusa cruda – Ichnusa’s take on raw beer;

-GOOD TO KNOW: Other than at the breweries where they are produced, all the Sardinian beer mentioned below are available at most good pubs, bars, pizzerie and restaurants throughout the island.
+Other than at the breweries where they are produced, you can try all the Sardinian beer mentioned below at most good pubs, bars, pizzerie, and restaurants throughout the island.

 Birrificio 4 Mori – Montevecchio

-Birrificio 4 Mori is a Sardinia brewery located in Montevecchio.
+Birrificio 4 Mori is a SardinianTe brewery located in Montevecchio (home to some unique mining sites in Sardinia).
 The brewery itself is right on the site where an old mining train station once stood!
 It offers beer tastings with cheese and meat pairings and dessert to boot!

 Birrificio 4 Mori also hosts Oktoberfest events, if you happen to be visiting Sardinia during that time of year.
 My favorite brew is the Pozzo 16, which is fresh and light, and their most popular beer.
 They also produce seasonal releases – usually very creative beers like a snazzy and jazzy blackberry beer.